 Or enjoy quality, hand-cut steaks at Chops Grill, Japanese favourites at Izumi, modern Mexican at Sabor or Jamie’s Italian restaurant by world-renown chef Jamie Oliver.
 There are also plenty of bistros and buffets as well as the main dining room to try.

 An unusual place for a drink is the Bionic Bar where bionic bartenders — robotic arms — mix and serve your drink after you’ve ordered if from an iPad.
 The question is — do you tip a robot?
-Another favourite bar is the Rising Tides which is a bar that rises up and down three decks like an enormous open-air elevator.
+Another favourite bar is the Rising Tides which is a bar that rises up and down three decks of the ship like an enormous open-air elevator.

 Dazzles is a dance lounge which spans two decks with floor-to-ceiling windows offering breathtaking views of the Boardwalk.
 The musical experiences ranges from 1940s big band music to disco and ballroom evenings.
 During the day Dazzles is open to learn dance moves with a professional instructor.